 We are looking at hiPSC-derived and directly reprogrammed cells in cardiac cell therapy and the fundamental questions of how we can improve the yield, engraftment, survival, and function of these cells.
-This work involves the study of immunogenicity, in vivo differentiation, methods for direct reprogramming, and the induction of in vivo cell type-specific proliferation using small molecules.
+This work involves the study of immunogenicity, in vivo differentiation, methods for direct reprogramming, and the induction of in vivo cell-type-specific proliferation using small molecules.

-We are interested in modeling patient-specific drug toxicity in many lineages in addition to hiPSC-derived cardiomyocytes, studying drug metabolism using hiPSC-derived hepatocytes, and modeling cancer treatment-induced infertility using hiPSC-derived primordial germ cells (PGCs) and follicles.
+We are interested in modeling patient-specific drug toxicity in many lineages in addition to hiPSC-derived cardiomyocytes, studying drug metabolism using hiPSC-derived hepatocytes, proximal tubular and podocyte cells.

-hiPSC are unique as a model for cancer as they offer homogeneous unlimited expansion without the phenotypic drifts seen with patient-derived xenograft (PDX) models and without the inability to model early stage cancer seen with immortalized cell lines.
+hiPSCs are unique as a model for cancer as they offer homogeneous unlimited expansion without the phenotypic drifts seen with patient-derived xenograft (PDX) models and without the inability to model early stage cancer seen with immortalized cell lines.
 We are using these cells in a reductionist approach to model the underlying mechanisms of tumorigenesis, germline influence on drug response, and drug resistance.

 Pluripotent stem cell biology

 We are actively researching how modifying the pluripotent state can influence subsequent differentiation, synthetic matrices, the maintenance of proliferative differentiation intermediates, and direct reprogramming.
-We are working on increasingly refined, simplified, and reproducible methods for producing cells of the cardiovascular (cardiomyocytes, endothelial cells, fibroblasts, and smooth muscle), hematopoietic (megakaryocytes), hepatic (hepatocytes), renal (proximal tubular and podocyte cells), neural (sensory and motor neurons), and reproductive (PGCs/follicles) lineages.
+We are working on increasingly refined, simplified, and reproducible methods for producing cells of the cardiovascular (cardiomyocytes, endothelial cells, fibroblasts, and smooth muscle), hematopoietic (megakaryocytes), hepatic (hepatocytes), renal (proximal tubular and podocyte cells), neural (sensory and motor neurons), and reproductive (PGCs and follicles) lineages.
 Once cells are differentiated to a specific lineage, we work to control subtype specification and maturation.

-Genomics and bioinformatics
+Pharmacogenomics and bioinformatics

 CRISPR-based knockout screening

-To functionally validate how SNPs influence drug response, we are performing CRISPR-based ATG knockouts, AAVS1-based overexpression, and SNP corrections.
-We are also performing LentiCRISPR-based high-throughput drug screens to discover new drugs that can alter this response.
+To functionally validate how SNPs influence drug response, we are performing CRISPR-based knockouts, AAVS1-based overexpression, and SNP corrections.
+We are also performing both pooled and arrayed CRISPR-based high-throughput screens to discover further probe mechanisms of action.